J0ss077/ElectricTilesFactorioMod/README.md

 1. Add an optional dependency for Electric Tiles >= 1.2.2
 2. Correctly call the _Data Stage Interface_ for creating the tiles.
-3. Correctly call the *Runtime Stage Interfac*e for registering the tiles.
+3. Correctly call the *Runtime Stage Interface* for registering the tiles.

 ## Stage 1: Data Stage (data.lua)